 In most cases, expenses should be charged to the contract using the actual cost directly related to each program.
 If expenses such as occupancy costs or insurance are allocated to the program, a copy of the backup used to allocate the expense to the program showing the detail of what actual expenses were allocated for the month and the percent allocated to the program will be requested.
 If occupancy or insurance costs are allocated, either building square footage or total FTEs are typically used as the allocation method.
 If the total FTEs method is used, any square footage (space) that is used for non- CBHC program purposes (such as residential or other administrative) should be removed from the calculation used to determine the allocation.

-Expenses other than those listed below are unallowable expenses.

-Building Lease/Rent: Include the cost per square foot of the rented space, total square feet and the amount of the space being allocated.
+This is on page 23.Building Lease/Rent: Include the cost per square foot of the rented space, total square feet and the amount of the space being allocated.
 If other services are being provided in the same space during the facility’s available hours, the % of total rent allocated should be adjusted.
 The allocation should be based on square footage used.
 If staff spend the majority of the time out in the community, individual office space should not be budgeted for all of those staff.
 Shared touch down space may be budgeted.
 Include in-kind rent (if any) on a separate line in the rent line item.

 Example Narrative: